jackldev/jackdev/src/content/hero/hero.md

 ---
   id: 0
   slugs: "hero"
-  title: "Create simple things on the cyber space"
+  title: "Create simple things on the cyberspace"
   subtitle: "Front End Developer"
-  description: "As a front-end developer, I focus in building, debugging, and maintaining responsive and accessible web applications using HTML, CSS, JavaScript, TypeScript, and modern frameworks like React and Next.js."
+  description: "As a front-end developer, I focus in building responsive and modern websites using HTML, CSS and JavaScript."
   link: "#projects"
   text: "My Projects"
 ---